anaconda/pyscript-tutorial/02_pyodide/browser_as_computing_platform.md

 So what _really_ happened when we included the `packages = ["numpy"]` in our `<py-config>` specification, was that underneath Pyodide was **loading** the pre-built `numpy` package included in the distribution.

-In fact, let's try to _refresh_ our solution page, but **this time**, let's open the JavaScript console.
+> 🎮 In order to understand better what is actually happening under the hood, let's try to _refresh_ the page,
-On Google Chrome: `View >> Developer >> JavaScript Console` and then hit the Refresh button in your browser.
+> and look at the messages in the JavaScript console.
+>

-The relevant (`log`) messages you should be seeing in the console are:
+> The relevant (`log`) messages you should be seeing in the console are:
+>
 ```bash
 [pyscript/pyodide] importing pyscript
 [pyscript/pyodide] Found packages in configuration to install.
 Loading micropip...